 Rev. Doreen E. Bird-Daley was ordained in 1998.
-She was an intended candidate from Trinity/Clifton United Church and is now serving that same Pastoral Care as retired supply for an undetermined length of time.
+She was an intended candidate from Trinity/Clifton United Church and is now serving that same Pastoral Charge as retired supply for an undetermined length of time.
 Doreen received her Bachelor of Arts – majoring in history and minoring in religious studies from The University of Prince Edward Island and her Master of Divinity from The Atlantic School of Theology in 1998.
 Over the years she has completed five clinical education units (chaplaincy training).
 She has served pastoral charges in Eastern Guysborough, NS, St. Andrew’s By-the Sea in St. Andrew’s, NB., Glen View United Church (now called Harmony United) in Saint John, NB, and New Richmond/New Carlisle United Churches in Gaspé, Quebec.
 She has also done retired supply at Kings United Church (Bay Fortune/Dundas), PEI and Hillcrest United Church, Montague/Sturgeon, PEI.
 Doreen was employed as the Treasurer/Office Administrator at Trinity/Clifton for eight years before going into studies to become ordained clergy.
 Doreen and her husband, Mike, live in Mount Herbert, PEI.
 They have two grown daughters and two granddaughters.

 Donald Fraser – Organist and Choir Director